Ethna Gaffney

-Ethna Elizabeth (née O’Malley) Gaffney (1920–2011) was an Irish professor and scientist.
+Ethna Elizabeth (née O’Malley) Gaffney (6 May 1920 – 29 September 2011) was an Irish professor and scientist.
+She was the first female professor at the Royal College of Surgeons in Ireland, holding the position for over twenty years from 1967–1987.

-Beginnings and education
+Early life and education

+Ethna Elizabeth O'Malley was born on 6 May 1920 in Galway to Christina (nee Ryan) and Michael O’Malley, a Professor of Surgery.
+Her siblings included Eoin (1919-2007), Sheila and Brian.
+A maternal aunt was Irish Nationalist and chemist Phyllis Ryan (Phyllis Bean Uí Cheallaigh), second wife of Seán T. O'Kelly, President of Ireland.

-She was born in Galway in May 1920 and was educated at the Dominican Convent, Galway and Loreto Abbey, Rathfarnham, in Co.
+O'Malley was educated at the Dominican Convent, Galway and Loreto Abbey, Rathfarnham, in Co.
 Dublin.
-After taking a BSc (1940) at University College Galway, she moved to University College Dublin for postgraduate study in Biochemistry, where she worked under Professor E. J. Conway.
+After taking a BSc (1940) at University College Galway, she moved to University College Dublin for postgraduate study in Biochemistry, where she worked under E. J. Conway.

 She earned an MSc (1941) for work on elaborating micro-diffusion biochemical techniques for the determination of ammonia.
 She obtained a research scholarship from the Medical Research Council of Ireland to work between 1941 and 1944 on the development of a microdiffusion technique for the determination of blood glucose; her PhD (1945) was awarded for a thesis on the interchange of electrolytes across the yeast cell membrane during fermentation.

 Early career

 In September 1944, on the inauguration of the Dietetics Course in St Mary's College of Domestic Science, Cathal Brugha Street, she was appointed to design and deliver the science programme, lecturing in Chemistry, Biochemistry, Bacteriology, Physiology and Nutrition in Health.

 Subsequent to her marriage (August 1947) she resigned from this position in March 1948.
 Suddenly widowed in January 1952 following a plane crash, she was obliged to return to work.
-In September of that year she was awarded a 3-year Lasdon Research Fellowship in Bacteriology, where she worked with Dr Vincent Barry, Director of the Medical Research Council of Ireland laboratories, Trinity College Dublin, on the chemotherapy of tuberculosis.
+In September of that year she was awarded a 3-year Lasdon Research Fellowship in Bacteriology, where she worked with Vincent Barry, Director of the Medical Research Council of Ireland laboratories, Trinity College Dublin, on the chemotherapy of tuberculosis.
 In addition, she lectured on dietetics to 2nd-year Social Science students at Trinity.

 Her official association with the Royal College of Surgeons in Ireland (RCSI) began in the academic year 1952–53, when she was appointed External Examiner in Chemistry and Physics to the College.
-In the spring of 1954, she lectured in Chemistry while Professor Rae was on sick leave, and finally joined the staff as lecturer in Chemistry and Physics in September 1954.
-She was appointed first female Professor of Chemistry and Physics and Director of the Department of Chemistry and Physics in 1962 and remained at RCSI until her retirement in 1987.
+In the spring of 1954, she lectured in Chemistry while Rae was on sick leave, and finally joined the staff as lecturer in Chemistry and Physics in September 1954.
+She was appointed first female Professor of Chemistry and Physics and Director of the Department of Chemistry and Physics in 1961 and remained at RCSI until her retirement in 1987.